top of page

 Another crucial element in baking your crust is the use of baking beans.
 After we take out the beans, we poke the crust to ensure it doesn't puff up and then bake it further to dry it out.
 We don't want a soggy bottom.
 If you don't have any baking beans, you could use regular dried beans, but I recommend investing in some ceramic beans; they aren't too expensive.

-It's also important to keep in mind that no pie needs to look perfect.
+It's also important to remember that no pie needs to look perfect.
 The edging doesn't need to be perfect, nor does it need perfectly even coloring.
 The only thing that matters is in the tasting, and this recipe is easy and delicious, so we have you covered!

 We know you'll enjoy this delicious fall pumpkin pie recipe!